 - 1. Make sure that: - a.
-You have installed the correct type of memory (see "Install a DIMM" on page 37 for instructions). - b.
-Memory mirroring or memory sparing mode does not account for the discrepancy. - To determine the status of a DIMM, restart the server and press the key according to the on-screen instructions to display the LXPM interface.
-Then, click System settings → Memory. - 2.
-If new memory has recently been installed, make sure that no configuration events are reported in the event log.
-If there are any events, resolve them. - Note: DIMMs are verified as authentic Lenovo or IBM modules by the UEFI software.
+You have installed the correct type of memory (see "Specifications" on page 6). - b.
+Memory mirroring or memory sparing mode does not account for the discrepancy.

+To determine the status of a DIMM, restart the compute node and press the key according to the onscreen instructions to display the LXPM interface.
+Then, click System settings \rightarrow Memory.

+2. If new memory has recently been installed, make sure that no configuration events are reported in the event log.
+If there are any events, resolve them.

+Note: DIMMs are verified as authentic Lenovo or IBM modules by the UEFI software.
 If any nonauthentic DIMMs are detected, an informational message appears in the system event log and memory performance might be limited.
-Non-authentic DIMMs are not covered by your Lenovo warranty. - 3.
-If the compute node was recently installed, moved, or serviced, make sure that the DIMMs are correctly seated in the connectors (see "Install a DIMM" on page 37 for instructions). - 4.
+Non-authentic DIMMs are not covered by your Lenovo warranty.

+- 3. If the compute node was recently installed, moved, or serviced, make sure that the DIMMs are correctly seated in the connectors (see "Install a memory module" on page 43). - 4.
 Make sure that all DIMMs are enabled.
-The compute node might have automatically disabled a DIMM when it detected a problem, or a DIMM might have been manually disabled. - To determine the status of a DIMM, restart the server and press the key according to the on-screen instructions to display the LXPM interface.
-Then, click System settings → Memory. - 5.
-Run memory diagnostics.
-When you start a server and press the key according to the on-screen instructions, the LXPM interface is displayed by default.
+The compute node might have automatically disabled a DIMM when it detected a problem, or a DIMM might have been manually disabled.

+To determine the status of a DIMM, restart the compute node and press the key according to the onscreen instructions to display the LXPM interface.
+Then, click System settings \rightarrow Memory.

+- Run memory diagnostics.
+When you start a compute node and press the key according to the on-screen instructions, the LXPM interface is displayed by default.
 You can perform memory diagnostics from this interface.
-From the Diagnostic page, click Run Diagnostic → Memory test. - 6.
-Remove DIMMs until the compute node is showing the correct amount of memory.
+From the Diagnostic page, click Run Diagnostic → Memory test. - Remove DIMMs until the compute node is showing the correct amount of memory.
 Install one DIMM at a time until you can determine which DIMM is not working properly.
-Remove that DIMM and replace it with a good DIMM (see "Install a DIMM" on page 37 for instructions).
+Remove that DIMM and replace it with a good DIMM.